arananet/clockpatch/README.md

 The delay means how much time the gate needs to perform given operation.
 As you will see, this is very important factor for different clock patches!

-And also, the manufacturer is importat.
+And also, the manufacturer is important.
 In our case the important names are:
 - **SN740x**: Texas instruments
 - **DM740x**: National semiconductor
+- **MC740x**: Motorola (for historical reasons)

 And to make our 7404 journey complete, the "N" suffix means plastic through-hole DIP package, in other words, the usual legs so you can solder it to U63's legs.